-1. Pregnant woman who is unmarried or married and not living with her husband.
+- 1. Pregnant woman who is unmarried or married and not living with her husband. - 1.
 Pregnant women are not required to cooperate with the CSA during the pregnancy and for two months after the end of pregnancy.
-The woman's eligibility for BadgerCare Plus will continue during this period, regardless of her cooperation.

-Exception: Do not refer pregnant women receiving the BadgerCare Plus Prenatal Benefit to CSA.

-- Child receiving SSI only if the parent or caretaker relative requests child support services for the child.
+The woman's eligibility for BadgerCare Plus will continue during this period, regardless of her cooperation. - 1.
+Exception: Do not refer pregnant women receiving the BadgerCare Plus Prenatal Benefit to CSA. - 2.
+Child receiving SSI only if the parent or caretaker relative requests child support services for the child.
 Do not sanction this parent or caretaker relative if he or she does not cooperate with the CSA. - 3.
 Non-marital co-parents when paternity has not been legally established.
-This includes a non-marital co-parent even when: - a.
-A Statement of Paternity (IMM, Ch.
-I, Appendix 29g) has been completed, - b.
-Both parents are in the home.

-Exception: Do not refer parents to the CSA when both parents are in the home and the father's paternity has been legally established.
-(Paternity is legally established by a court order or by a Voluntary Paternity Acknowledgment Form signed on or after May 1, 1998 and filed with the Wisconsin Vital Records office.)
+This includes a non-marital co-parent even when both parents are in the home. - 1.
+Exception: Do not refer parents to the CSA when both parents are in the home and the father is on the child's birth certificate or the father's paternity has been legally established in another state by a court order or by a Voluntary Paternity Acknowledgment Form filed with a State agency.

-Note: If a father's name appears on a Wisconsin Birth Certificate for a child born after May 11, 1998, it means paternity has been established.

-4. Natural or adoptive parent(s) not living in the household.

-Exception: Do not refer to the CSA when the only reason a parent or stepparent is not in the home is because he or she is in the military.

-- 5. Married natural parents in the home, but: - a.
-Child was born prior to their marriage, and - b.
-Paternity was not established by court action, or the birth not legitimized after their marriage.
+- 4. Natural or adoptive parent(s) not living in the household. - 1.
+Exception: Do not refer to the CSA when the only reason a parent or stepparent is not in the home is because he or she is in the military. - 5.
+Married natural parents in the home, but: - 1.
+Child was born prior to their marriage, and - 1.
+Paternity was not established by court action or established after their marriage.